 Big Dog Breeds…How Fast do They Grow?

 I’ve spoken recently about my daughter’s puppy who is a mixture between a Golden Retriever and a standard Poodle.
-We have always had small to medium sized dogs so it is a new experience to have a big dog around.
+We have always had small to medium sized dogs so it is a new experience to have a big dog breed around.